@threlte/gltf

 const gltf = useGltf('/stacy.glb')

-export const { actions, mixer } = useGltfAnimations(gltf, ref)
+const animations = useGltfAnimations(gltf, ref)

 </script>